 The American Institute of CPAs is another organization heavily involved in the XBRL space.
 The AICPA does a great job of promotion and education of XBRL, and regularly hosts events and publishes research.

 Trust us when we say that raw XBRL data is not ideal for building applications.
 We know because we tried.
-We originally attempted to build a valuation engine at Intrinio, before we realized how terribly expensive and useless financial data is.
+We originally attempted to build a valuation engine at Intrinio, before we realized how terribly expensive and useless raw financial data is.
 We tackled the data project instead, and we've enjoyed seeing our data come alive in your applications so much that we stuck with it.

 Intrinio is a safe haven for fintech developers.
 Our data feeds come in clean, standardized, normalized and comparable.
-This means that when you integrate with our REST Web API, the data runs smoothly through your app or website.
-Our feeds are affordable and most of them have zero redistribution fees.
+This means that when you integrate with our Web API, the data runs smoothly through your app or website.
+Our data solutions are affordable and come with flexible redistribution rights.

-If you're a pro, you are undoubtedly severely overpaying for a large data firm to manually standardize and dish up your data.
+If you're a professional investor, you are undoubtedly severely overpaying for a large data firm to manually standardize and dish up your data.
 The Intrinio platform is a modern and up-to-speed solution for accessing quality data that won't break your bank.